antwanvdm/readings/alpha/phalcon-and-drupal.md

 As you can the, the module provides a hook to add new data for the JSON output.
 On every insert, update or cronjob, the file will be overridden with the latest changes.

 The use the new hook, we can create a custom module.
-Let's say it's called 'subscribers' (create a Content Type named 'Subscriber' without any custom fields), with the following lines of code:
+Let's say it's named 'subscribers' (create a Content Type named 'Subscriber' without any custom fields), with the following lines of code:

 ```php
 /**